Blotch3D/Blotch3D/README.md

 ClipColorTolerance variables.
-ClipColor is the texture color that should indicate transparency (a Vector3 or Vector4), and ClipColorTolerance is a float that indicates how close to ClipColor (0 to .999) the texture color must be to cause transparency.
+ClipColor is the texture color that should indicate transparency (a Vector3 or Vector4), and ClipColorTolerance is a float that indicates how close to ClipColor (0 to .999) the texture color must be to cause transparency (specifically, it's a threshold of the square of the difference between pixel color and ClipColor).
 BlBasicEffectClipColor is especially useful for videos that neglected to include an alpha channel.

 See the [Custom effects](#custom-effects) section for details on using a custom effect.